liliya2022/microsoft_ai_agent_hackathon/README.md

 - Improve conversation memory handling
 - Add more comprehensive safety checks

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT-4 model
+- OpenAI for providing the GPT-4-turbo model
 - LangChain for the framework
 - Mental health organizations for their resources